 Berlin

-Birding Berlin – A City Rich in BirdlifeThe German capital of Berlin is situated in the northern Central European lowlands and covers an area of 892 km2.
-The city is dominated by the confluence of the River Spree with the River Havel, which form a chain of lakes or broad stream and river beds.
+The German capital of Berlin is situated in the northern Central European lowlands and is dominated by the confluence of the River Spree with the River Havel, which form a chain of lakes or broad stream and river beds.
 Geographically Berlin is part of the surrounding federal state of Brandenburg, which is well known for its diversity of lakes, rivers, streams, wetlands, forests and farmland.
 The incursion of species from the surrounding countryside influences the variety of Berlin’s birdlife and its specialities.

 The Berlin landscape is richly structured with 59 km2 of rivers, streams and lakes and 159 km2 of woodland.
 The latter is dominated by young pine plantations grown since the 1950s, but also includes older areas of beech and oak stands.
-In addition there is some 91 km2 of green areas and 10 km2 of cemeteries within the built-up area, and a small area (47 km2) of farmland.
+In addition, in Berlin there is some 91 km2 of green areas and 10 km2 of cemeteries within the built-up area, and a small area (47 km2) of farmland.
 The built-up area of the city is centrally dominated by housing blocks, new high-rise suburbs on the outskirts, and a broad residential area of detached houses with gardens.
 Berlin’s reputation as a green metropolis is characterised by a network of parks and open areas and its many tree-lined streets and avenues, even in the centre of the city.

-The rich variety of bird species in the urban areas is however dependent on the green areas, typical species being Green Woodpecker, Short-toed Tree-creeper, Icterine Warbler and several species of forest origin such as Goshawk, Song Thrush, Wren, Nuthatch, and possibly even Wood Warbler.
+The rich variety of bird species in the urban areas is, however, dependent on the green areas, typical species being Green Woodpecker, Short-toed Tree-creeper, Icterine Warbler and several species of forest origin such as Goshawk, Song Thrush, Wren, Nuthatch, and possibly even Wood Warbler.

-There is little remaining farmland, but one success story is its recolonisation by Corn Bunting, along the eastern city boundary, since 1993.A very special habitat was created by the attempted afforestation in the 1980s of former irrigation fields near the suburb of Buch on the north-eastern edge of the city.
+There is little remaining farmland, but one success story is its recolonisation by Corn Bunting, along the eastern city boundary.
+A very special habitat was created by the attempted afforestation (1980s) of former irrigation fields near the suburb of Buch on the north-eastern edge of the city.
 The young plantation did not develop well, and diverse areas of open character were the outcome.
 A remarkable concentration of Wryneck, Barred Warbler and Tree Pipit can be observed here.

 -

-Number of bird species: 253
+Number of bird species: 295

 -